javasop/intro-sql/content/database.md

 - Container for all our data.

+- Think of it as the application name.
+Example: Task Manager, Sales Engine, Turing.

 ## Example

-- We have a school, let's call it Turing.

-- Turing has: students, classes, teachers, courses and many other objects.
+- Turing has: students, classes, teachers, courses and many other objects (Tables).

 in SQL, we create a database first